zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/artifact-versioning.md

 {% hint style="warning" %}
 ZenML provides a built-in [CloudpickleMaterializer](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-materializers/#zenml.materializers.cloudpickle\_materializer.CloudpickleMaterializer) that can handle any object by saving it with [cloudpickle](https://github.com/cloudpipe/cloudpickle).
 However, this is not production-ready because the resulting artifacts cannot be loaded when running with a different Python version.
 In such cases, you should consider building a [custom Materializer](handle-custom-data-types.md#custom-materializers) to save your objects in a more robust and efficient format.

-Moreover, usage of the `CloudpickleMaterializer` could allow to upload of any kind of an object.
+Moreover, using the `CloudpickleMaterializer` could allow users to upload of any kind of object.
 This could be exploited to upload a malicious file, which could execute arbitrary code on the vulnerable system.
 {% endhint %}

 When a pipeline runs, ZenML uses the appropriate materializers to save and load artifacts using the ZenML `fileio` system (built to work across multiple artifact stores).
 This not only simplifies the process of working with different data formats and storage systems but also enables artifact caching and lineage tracking.
 You can see an example of a default materializer (the `numpy` materializer) in action [here](https://github.com/zenml-io/zenml/blob/main/src/zenml/materializers/numpy\_materializer.py).